 So, how do you use apple cider vinegar as a health tonic?

-First off, here’s how to make this simple solution.
-In a 10-ounce glass of cold, filtered water, stir in two tablespoons of raw, unfiltered apple cider vinegar and two tablespoons of raw, wildflower honey.
+Well, most people will take apple cider vinegar as a solution.
+In a 10-ounce glass of cold, filtered water, stir in two tablespoons of raw, unfiltered apple cider.
 Then, either drink it as is or heat it up in the microwave oven for about 30 seconds and drink it as a tea.

-Why apple cider vinegar and honey?
 Apple cider vinegar works as a “detoxifier” in your blood stream, cleansing various organs in the body.
 It also contains a high amount of potassium, which is important for the normal growth of the body and for the replacement of worn-out tissues.
-It can prevent blood vessels from hardening, and can act as a restraining influence on those who are overly excitable and nervous.
-Honey serves to
+It can help prevent blood vessels from hardening, and can act as a calming agent.

-Now, following is a list of ailments for which apple cider vinegar and honey can be beneficial.
+Now, following is a list of ailments for which apple cider vinegar can be beneficial.
 You won’t believe how many different problems it can help with.
-In no particular order, this inexpensive and easy-to-make concoction can aid with high blood pressure, kidney and bladder issues, asthma, arthritis, diarrhea, headaches, coughs, heartburn, hay fever, dizziness, colitis, insomnia, hiccups, hearing problems, hair loss and blood loss.
+In no particular order, this inexpensive and easy-to-make concoction can aid with: